cncf/tag-security/assessments/projects/karmada/self-assessment.md

 # Self-assessment for Karmada
-This assessment was created by community members as part of the [Security Pals](https://github.com/cncf/tag-security/issues/1102) process with the help of project maintainers.
+This assessment was created by community members as part of the [Security Pals](https://github.com/cncf/tag-security/issues/1102) process, and is currently pending changes from the maintainer team.

 Authors: Pranava Kumar Vemula (@Rana-KV)